Dax0s/vu/README.md

 1. Create a directory on your local drive which we will be using as a drive in DOSBox
 *I recommend on using the 8086 folder which came with this repo `<RepoLocation>/Subjects/komparch/8086`
 For example: `C:\Users\domas\Repos\vu\Subjects\komparch\8086`*
 2. Create a new folder called `Programs` in the directory created previously
+    **Note: This folder's creation is mandatory, it's required to add tasm to PATH**
 3. Open the DOSBox config file, and then change these params:
-4. `cputype=8086`
+    `cputype=8086`
 5. I recommend changing the display settings using this [tutorial](https://www.dosgamers.com/dos/dosbox-dos-emulator/screen-resolution)
 6. Lastly, add these lines at the end of the file:
     ```sh